SIP Integration

 ```

-Then set `sip_endpoint` and `options` (port, transport) in your [`POST /v1/sip/attach`](/api-v1/post/sip-attach) request.
+Then set `sip_endpoint` on the trunk, or in the `directions` of your [`POST /v1/sip/attach`](/api-v1/post/sip-attach) request.

 </Accordion>

-### Step 3: Auto-Discovery
+### Step 3: Discovery

 Bland automatically probes your SIP endpoint to detect the optimal connection settings.

-<img src="https://mintcdn.com/blandai/ctj0TIW1U-_s3kny/tutorials/tutorials-assets/sip-wizard/SipWizardAutoDiscovery.jpeg?fit=max&auto=format&n=ctj0TIW1U-_s3kny&q=85&s=b0900e5e122f0a51fcd91ed49047c0ec" style={{ width: "100%", borderRadius: "0.5rem", marginTop: "1rem", marginBottom: "1rem" }} alt="SIP Wizard auto-discovery step showing DNS resolution, port probing, and detected endpoint details" width="5088" height="3132" data-path="tutorials/tutorials-assets/sip-wizard/SipWizardAutoDiscovery.jpeg" />
+<img src="https://mintcdn.com/blandai/ctj0TIW1U-_s3kny/tutorials/tutorials-assets/sip-wizard/SipWizardAutoDiscovery.jpeg?fit=max&auto=format&n=ctj0TIW1U-_s3kny&q=85&s=b0900e5e122f0a51fcd91ed49047c0ec" style={{ width: "100%", borderRadius: "0.5rem", marginTop: "1rem", marginBottom: "1rem" }} alt="SIP wizard auto-discovery step showing DNS resolution, port probing, and detected endpoint details" width="5088" height="3132" data-path="tutorials/tutorials-assets/sip-wizard/SipWizardAutoDiscovery.jpeg" />

 The discovery engine: